doanduyhai/tatami/README.markdown

 Original version of Tatami was developped by [Ippon Technologies](http://www.ippon.fr)

-This fork has been enhance by [DuyHai DOAN](http://doanduyhai.wordpress.com)
+This fork has been enhanced by [DuyHai DOAN](http://doanduyhai.wordpress.com)

 Installation
 ------------